To discuss any questions you might have about this case or to learn more about the issue of pregnancy

-On January 25, 2019, Cohen Milstein and the American Civil Liberties Union’s Women’s Rights Project filed an amended complaint in a putative Title VII employment discrimination class action against AT&T Mobility LLC (AT&T) for violating the Pregnancy Discrimination Act (PDA), an amendment to Title VII of the Civil Rights Act of 1964.
+On June 14, 2019, Cohen Milstein and the American Civil Liberties Union’s Women’s Rights Project filed a second amended complaint in a putative Title VII employment discrimination class action against AT&T Mobility LLC (AT&T) for violating the Pregnancy Discrimination Act (PDA), an amendment to Title VII of the Civil Rights Act of 1964.
 The lawsuit also includes individual Title VII, Americans with Disabilities Act, and Family and Medical Leave Act claims on behalf of the named plaintiff.

 When Congress enacted the Pregnancy Discrimination Act, it recognized that “discrimination against pregnant women is one of the chief ways in which women’s careers have been impeded and women employees treated like second-class employees.”